Chaos inside scandal-wracked Weinstein Co.

+The Weinstein Co. board of directors is scheduled to meet again next Tuesday, two sources confirmed to CNN on Friday.

-The movie and TV studio is paralyzed, with employees talking about resigning and comparing it to the Titanic.
+Right now the movie and TV studio is paralyzed, with employees talking about resigning and comparing it to the Titanic.

 One week after sexual misconduct allegations first emerged against co-founder Harvey Weinstein, there is open talk in Hollywood about a "fire sale" of the company.
 Some filmmakers who are working on projects for Weinstein Co. are trying to take their movies elsewhere.
 And some networks with TV show deals are looking to back out.